oracle-livelabs/apex/online-book-store-app/12-onboarding/12-onboarding.md

         - Type: **No Rows returned**

-        - SQL Query: Copy and Paste the below query:
+        - SQL Query: Copy and paste the below query:

         ```
         <copy>